 Column Names and Order – The columns in the table are listed with their original column letter (A, B, C, etc) for reference.
 Select a column to modify (it will be highlighted in yellow), then select one of the actions:

-Move selected up – move the selected column up in the list (will move it to the left in the table) The original column letter stays in the listing for reference.
+Move selected up – move the selected column up in the list.

 Remove selected column – remove the selected column from the listing.
-Use Reset to get all of the original columns back if necessary.
+Use Reset to get back to the original columns if necessary.

-Move selected down – move the selected column down in the list (will move it to the right in the table) The original column letter stays in the listing for reference.
+Move selected down – move the selected column down in the list.

-Reverse – completely reverse the order of all of the columns in the list from top to bottom (left to right in the table).
+Reverse – completely reverse the order of all of the columns in the list from top to bottom.

 Reset – reset the list of columns back to the original.
-This removes all reorder and name changes previously made.
+This removes all the changes previously made.

 Use this option to rearrange the columns based on the names of the columns.
 This is useful when you get imported data that may have additional, missing, or out-of-order columns.